department-of-veterans-affairs/va.gov-team/products/veteran-onboarding/research/research findings.md

 **Recruitment criteria**

-_If you had specific criteria that you recruited for, use this space to explain what those were along with other information you feel would be important to understanding your participants._
+Our initial recruitment goals focused on Veterans with minimal experience with VA.gov, such as those who were actively transitioning from active duty or who had never set up an account.
+As this is a difficult demographic to recruit for, we interviewed participants who had retired prior to the launch of VA.gov, as well as those who were still in the process of transitioning.

-We talked to **x participants.**
+We talked to **ten participants.**

 Audience segment:
-* Veterans: x
+* Veterans: 10
-* Caregivers: x
+* Caregivers: 0
-* Family members of a Veteran: x
+* Family members of a Veteran: 0

 Gender:
-* Male: x
+* Male: 8
-* Female: x
+* Female: 2

 LGBTQ+: